-The difference between the simulated and observed average monthly frequency (in %) of each regime is shown in Figure 5.
+The difference between the simulated and observed climatological frequency (in %) of each regime is shown in Figure 5.

 Forecasts often overestimate observations (red triangles) for blocking and Atlantic ridge regimes, and underestimate observations (blue triangles) for NAO+ and NAOregimes.
-This is consistent with Ferranti et al. (2015), who found a similar behavior for the Medium-range forecast model ENS of the ECMWF.
+This is consistent with Ferranti et al. (2015), who also found a similar behavior for the medium-range forecast model of the ECMWF.